joseph-a-levine/authoring/now/index.md

 Bern was the first stop on my two-month lark.
 I was attending a week-long workshop on existential risks at a meditation retreat east of the city,{% sidenote "yoga" "Presumably so we could max out on calmness while considering the end of the world." %}  with a couple of days before and after to explore.
 My first two days were full touristy, swimming in the Aare, drinking in Einstein's house{% sidenote "annus" "Where he had his *[annus mirabilis](https://en.wikipedia.org/wiki/Annus_mirabilis_papers)https://en.wikipedia.org/wiki/Annus_mirabilis_papers*." %} (now converted into a bar), and seeing the sights with a history buff/friend who grew up in the city.
 The weather could not have been more beautiful for early summer; while this possibly confounds my opinion, Bern is solidly in my top five favorite cities I've visited.

-By the end of day two, following the absolutely worst seminar on public choice I've ever experienced,{% sidenote "voting" "No one's fault: after the workshop opening dinner, the organizers presented three options for a closing activity: Hike, Swim, and Waterfall. " %} I was starting to feel a bit tired.
+By the end of day two, following the absolutely worst seminar on public choice I've ever experienced,{% sidenote "voting" "No one's fault: after the workshop opening dinner, the organizers presented three options for a closing activity: Hike, Swim, and Waterfall.
+JOSEPH " %} I was starting to feel a bit tired.
 But on the morning of the next day conference, I woke up [REDACTED REDACTED] sick enough to miss the entirety of the workshop and visit the hospital on days three and four.

+While the doctor wasn't able to provide a final diagnosis,{% sidenote "specif" "I tested negative for everything she could think of." %} the only disease she suspected (for gross reasons) which she _couldn't_ test for was monkeypox.{% sidenote "capac" "At the time, Switzerland had no monkeypox testing capacity." %} By the morning of day five, however, I was on the mend, and the doctor decided that even if it were monkeypox, I'd no longer be contagious and that I should just *get out of her country*.

+### DC

+After a pit stop in Oxford to stash my life's belongings under my office desk, I flew to DC for a week.
+Besides catching up with friends and old colleagues, the highlight of the trip home was an evening tour of the monuments with my aunt and her niece.{% sidenote "relat" "My half second cousin once removed?" %} DC is not known for its natural beauty; it's the giant mounds of marble which pull any tourists.
+But that night, the DC sky outdid itself.
+A [WaPo](https://www.washingtonpost.com/weather/2022/07/12/dc-sunset-rainbows-lightning-red/) article the next day collected pictures from around the area but my family and I had the best view.

+We sat in the Thomas Jefferson memorial for a half hour, watching the sunset linger behind lightning and rainbows.
+This was the first time I had been back to TJ since my pre-high school prom pictures, so I have a pretty high bar for visiting again.{% sidenote "engag" "Last month, my prom date got engaged!
+Congrats Taylor & Connor!" %}

+### Oregon

+The next stop was Portland and Eugene, to visit my amazing sister, who definitely lives far away from where she went to college.
+On my last day there, we went to the World Athletics Championships, held for the first time in the US.
+There was some fun javelin and long jump, but the highlight of the night was definitely the finals for the womens' 5000m and the 4x100m relays.
+JOSEPH

+### Glacier Bay National Park

+I flew from Eugene to Gustavus, AK next — my friend Lucas Wolfman{% marginfigure "wolfman" "assets/img/wolfman.jpg" "Lucas Beck" %}  is finishing up his masters dissertation in this off-the-grid town of 400 people, and his partner Hailey is a park ranger at the National Park in town.{% sidenote "hat" "With the big hat and everything." %} At Hailey's suggestion, I went out on the small dayboat, which trundles up the bay to the eponymous glaciers at 7am every morning.

+### SF

 ## Reading